grant-hollosi/Budgeting-App-Team-2131/README.md

 - Implementation of the home screen and the ability to navigate to the different pages that connect to it
 ### Bug Fixes
 ### Known Problems
 - The logins are currently hard coded into the app.
-We would need to establish a database going into sprint 2 to continue further developments.
+We would need to establish a database going into sprint 2 to continue further developments
+- No way to access the upload page
+- Users who refresh the page will lose access to the screens past the login screen as they are immediately logged out